anaiel/php_piscine/README.md

 ### Day05

-This day was corrected automatically, and correction stopped at the first error detected.
-That's why I have no idea whether the last exercise are correct.
+Day 05 is a collection of MySQL queries, that get weirder with each exercise.
+We are presented with database without any context and must try to answer the exercises as best as we can.
+This day was corrected automatically (and so, the correction allows fr very little leeway), and correction stopped at the first error detected (that's why I have no idea whether the last exercise are correct or not).

 | # | Exercise | Status | Correction notes |
 |---|----------|--------|------------------|